Winter Games begin, Putin keen to prove doubters wrong

 Putin has defended the law as protecting minors and said homosexuals would not face discrimination at the Sochi Olympics.

-Organisers and many competitors have said they hoped that the thrills and spills on ice and snow in Sochi, and at the mountain base 40 km (25 miles) to the northeast, would take centre stage once the Games were in full flow at the weekend.
+Organizers and many competitors have said they hoped that the thrills and spills on ice and snow in Sochi, and at the mountain base 40 km (25 miles) to the northeast, would take center stage once the Games were in full flow at the weekend.

 "I don't really feel like the Olympics is a place for that kind of politics ...
 I think it's a place for sports and a place for cultures to put aside their differences and compete," said veteran U.S. Alpine skier Bode Miller.